CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 'carto-data.ac_yyr4gtk5')
 ```

+If you get stuck in any of the steps of this process, please refer to [this guide](../../guides/data-enrichment-using-the-data-observatory/), where you will find an example notebook that performs an enrichment using Data Observatory data that you can run using your own BigQuery account.

 ### Process enrich data

-We are going to process our resulting enriched table to aggregate all our male and female population variables and store the result into a single column.
+We are going to process our resulting enriched table to aggregate all the male and female population variables and store the result into a single column.
 The result can be found in `cartobq.docs.honolulu_pizza_aos_enriched_sum`.

 ```sql
 DECLARE features ARRAY<STRING>;